What is a Skills Assessment?

 Many programs have required communications or math courses.
 The skills assessment will determine which communications or math course you will initially be placed at the start of your program.

 If you see COMM-999 or MATH-999 on your schedule it means you have not yet completed the skills assessment or the assessment score hasn't been entered into the system.
 If your score has not been entered into the system two business days after your skills assessment, please contact the Assessment Centre at email@example.com.

 Complete your skills assessment as soon as possible, with the goal of having completed well before your program begins.

 Do you need accommodations for a disability?

 If you have a documented learning disability, medical or mental health condition, physical, mobility, visual, or hearing disability, you may be able to complete your skills assessment with accommodations.
-Please contact our Centre for Students with Disabilities.
+Please contact our Centre for Accessible Learning and Counselling Services.

 Please contact us early to ensure that you can receive appropriate accommodations.